-For more than four decades, James Earl Massey has captivated congregations and fellow preachers through his preaching and teaching, Now retired, he most recently served as dean of the School of Theology and professor of preaching and biblical studies at Anderson University, Massey first gained a national reputation as pastor of Detroit’s Metropolitan Church of God—a pulpit he held for 29 years.
+For more than four decades, Dr. James Earl Massey captivated congregations and fellow preachers through his preaching and teaching.
+Before his passing, he served as dean of the School of Theology and professor of preaching and biblical studies at Anderson University.
+Massey first gained a national reputation as pastor of Detroit’s Metropolitan Church of God, a pulpit he held for 29 years.

 Later, he served as International Radio Preacher for his denomination and as dean of the chapel at Alabama’s famed Tuskegee Institute.
-He is a charter member of Preaching‘s Board of Contributing Editors.
+He was a charter member of Preaching‘s Board of Contributing Editors.

-With an air of distinct graciousness and a voice of Christian conviction, Massey is an effective and faithful servant of the Word.
+With an air of distinct graciousness and a voice of Christian conviction, Massey was an effective and faithful servant of the Word.

 Preaching: How do you define Christian preaching?